asceznyk/medit/README.md

 # medit: a small text editor #

-This is a follow along for a tutorial
+A small text editor written in C as a follow along to this tutorial https://viewsourcecode.org/snaptoken/kilo/